jubatus/website/source/en/api/api_bandit.rst

    epsilon_decreasing
     :decreasing_rate:
-        Decreasing parameter of epsilon.
-The bigger this parameter becomes, the more slowly epsilon dcreases.
+        Decreasing rate for the probability of selecting arms randomly.
+The bigger this parameter is, the more slowly the probability decreases.
 (Float)

         * Range: 0 < ``decreasing_rate`` < 1

     :seed(optional):
-        Specify random seed when you use ``random`` for unlearning strategy.
+        Specify seed used to generate random number.
         If not specified, system clock is used as seed parameter.
         So you will get different result each experiment.